openapi-env-test/azure-powershell/src/KeyVault/KeyVault/help/Add-AzKeyVaultKey.md

 ```

 ### -KeyType
 Specifies the key type of this key.
+When importing BYOK keys, it defaults to 'RSA'.

 ```yaml
 Type: System.String